tgstation/TerraGov-Marine-Corps/docs/faction-design.md

 Xenos have 4 tiers of playable castes.
 Tier 1-3 have decreasing amounts of availability to players as they move up the tiers.
 The tiers more or less increase the combat prowess of the player with increasing tiers.
 They also serve to funnel some players into the weaker roles that they typically wouldn't play by having a player cap based off of total players on the team.
 Tier 4 allows only one playable per caste and typically comes with minimum player requirements.

-Xenos gain maturity over time, progressing from Young to Mature to Elder to Ancient to Primordial.
+Xenos gain maturity over time, progressing from Young to Mature to Elder to Ancient to Apex.
 At each stage their stats improve, and for some castes their abilities improve as well e.g. Widows have a greater max amount of spiderlings.

 The 4 main tiers are supplemented by a minion tier that consists of AI xenomorphs.
 This tier serves as cannon fodder to provide a low enough challenge to new and low skill marine players to learn the basics.